Skip to content

 gh variable set LIVE_THEME_ID --body "123456789"

-The deploy workflow pulls merchant customizations from the published theme before deploying, so edits made in the Shopify theme editor are preserved.
-You need the numeric theme ID.
+The deploy workflow pulls merchant customizations from the published theme before deploying, so theme editor changes are preserved.
+Find the numeric ID with:

 bash